Wuxi: Museums

 Hongshan Archaeological Museum in Wuxi New District opened in 2008 and houses artifacts related to the local Wu culture between 770 and 221 BC.
 The items, which include miniature jade engravings and objects related to burial and musical customs, were unearthed at Hongshan Tomb Complex in 2004.

 The Helv City Ruins is an extremely precious historical and cultural heritage in Wuxi City, and it is the capital of Helu, one of the Five Hegemons in the Spring and Autumn Period.
 The city was built in the first year of Helu (the sixth year of King Jing of Zhou, 514 BC), more than 2,500 years ago.

 As early as 1956, the Helu City site was named a provincial cultural relic protection unit by the Jiangsu Provincial Government.
 At the national expert demonstration meeting held in 2008, the site was identified as the capital of King Helu of Wu, and was named one of the "Top Ten New Archaeological Discoveries in China in 2008".
 In 2011, it was selected as a "Jiangsu Grand Site".
 In March 2013, it was named the seventh batch of national key cultural relics protection units by the State Council.
 In December of the same year, it was selected into the National Archaeological Site Park Project List announced by the State Administration of Cultural Heritage.

 The Former Residence of Xue Fucheng at No. 152 Xueqian Street in Chong'an district, is the former home of Zue Fencheng, a noted diplomat of the late Qing dynasty and is open to the public.

 In addition, Wuxi also has the famous Wuxi Grand Theater and Sunac Taihu Show.
+In December 2023, the Wuxi International Convention Center opened; in 2026, the Wuxi Concert Hall and Art Museum also began to provide cultural services to residents.